openapi-ts/openapi-typescript/packages/openapi-react-query/README.md

 - ✅ All parameters, request bodies, and responses are type-checked and 100% match your schema
 - ✅ No manual typing of your API
 - ✅ Eliminates `any` types that hide bugs
-- ✅ Also eliminates `as` type overrides that can also hide bugs
+- ✅ Eliminates `as` type overrides that can also hide bugs

 ## Setup